rafket/pam_duress/README.md

 ### Adding a user-password combination

-Each user can have as many duress passwords as he/she wants, and each one with a different script to be run on startup.
+Each user can have as many duress passwords as he/she wants, and each one with a different script to be run on login.
 Each user/password combination is concatenated and the SHA256 of this user-password concatenation is written in `/usr/share/duress/hashes`.
 The structure of this file is a hash in hexadecimal format per line.
 You can do this using the script `adduser.sh` by doing `sudo bash ./adduser.sh username password` where you replace `username` with your username and `password` with your password.
 For example if your username is `foo` and your password is `bar` you should type `sudo bash ./adduser.sh foo bar`.

 ### Creating a script

 Scripts for each hash are located at `/usr/share/duress/scripts/<hashgoeshere>` where this will be executable by root only.
-Beware that this gives your script root priviledges (and with great power comes great responsibility).
+Beware that this gives your script root privileges (and with great power comes great responsibility).
 This can be done using `sudo bash ./cpyscript.sh username password script` where you replace `username` with your username and `password` with the password that you have set as duress password and `script` with the path to your script.
 For example if your username is `foo`, your password is `bar`, and your script is at `~/script.sh` you should run `sudo bash ./cpyscript.sh foo bar /home/foo/script.sh`.

 ### Deleting a user-password combination